 Our attire can help us become more confident, be part of a group, sportive, happy, lucky or sensual.
 This is why the lingerie industry makes a ton of money selling clothes that are hidden most of the time underneath other clothes.

-It’s in this same way our home can help us to feel safe, calm, creative and well rested or, of course exposed and vulnerable.
-Depending on the choices of the house, its furnishings, decorations, colors and finishes our body can tell us if we are comfortable in our home or not.
+It’s in this same way our home can help us to feel safe, calm, creative and well rested or, of course, exposed and vulnerable.
+Depending on the choices of the house, its furnishings, decorations, colours and finishes our body can tell us if we are comfortable in our home or not.

 Melissa did just that and decided that something had to change in her apartment.
 She had recently moved in with her boyfriend but something just didn’t feel quite right for her.
 There was plenty of space in what had been his bachelor pad.
-The sparsely furniture and complete absence of ornaments, carpets or cushions obviously stemmed from her new partners single life.
-Even the color palette used in the entire house – brown leather with white, black and chrome basically shouted masculinity wherever the gaze went.
+The sparse furniture and complete absence of ornaments, carpets or cushions obviously stemmed from her new partner's single life.
+Even the colour palette used in the entire house – brown leather with white, black and chrome basically shouted masculinity wherever the gaze went.

 When I met Melissa she told me that she didn’t like to be at home.
 They frequently went out in the evenings and had never really settled into the house and instead used it as a crash pad only.

 In Melissa’s case decorating the apartment with art and accessories together with her boyfriend made all the difference.
-To fill their nearly empty apartment with atmosphere they chose bold colors bring their walls to life.
+To fill their nearly empty apartment with the atmosphere they chose bold colours to bring their walls to life.
 Their parents were more than happy to contribute some of the knick-knacks that had been handed down for generations – each one carrying a story behind them.

-During the entire process the two tried their best to make all their decisions together while keeping in mind they wanted to create a nest for their future life together.
-It had to be warm and cozy, but also fitted their current bold lifestyle.
+During the entire process, the two tried their best to make all their decisions together while keeping in mind they wanted to create a nest for their future life together.
+It had to be warm and cosy but also fitted their current bold lifestyle.
 It was important that it felt quiet so as to give them the rest they needed to retreat from their busy jobs.
-Once the apartment was finished Melissa’s remarked “It was quite like putting together an outfit: I kept in mind how I wanted to feel while choosing the accessories and colors”
+Once the apartment was finished Melissa’s remarked “It was quite like putting together an outfit: I kept in mind how I wanted to feel while choosing the accessories and colours”

 Styling the home in a way so it makes you feel a certain way is a brilliant idea.
 If you desire space for growth make sure to have open space in your house.

 You want time to relax?
-Make sure you remember this when you are choosing a color palette – ensure the colors you pick are calming.
+Make sure you remember this when you are choosing a colour palette – ensure the colours you pick are calming.

 If you crave sunshine during cold winter months?
-Choose light colors and lots of yellow and choose big pictures of brightly sun lit landscapes and of course don’t forget to incorporate good lighting.
+Choose light colours and lots of yellow and choose big pictures of brightly sunlit landscapes and of course don’t forget to incorporate good lighting.

 If you want to lose some weight?
 Make sure in your kitchen has a large bowl of fruit, the chocolate is hidden in the cupboards and the nuts and healthy snacks are handy.
 Ensure the kitchen is ready with all the pans, plates and ingredients you will need to prepare healthy meals.